-His nearly twenty years as a psychiatrist enriches him as an artist.
-Rudin’s collages look at the relationship of memory to identity, as well as how the brain differentiates between dreams, imaginative play, and real-life experience.
-He sees collage as a metaphor for how the mind consolidates memories in a way that does not always correlate with logic, space, or time.
-In an age of unparalleled exposure to pictures, Rudin is interested in how countless glimpses of visual media become intertwined in our recollections and life story.
+Rudin spent nearly twenty years as a psychiatrist and teacher at Columbia University before committing to art full time.
+His collages explore the relationship of memory to identity, as well as how the brain differentiates between dreams, imaginative play, and real-life experience.
+He sees collage as a metaphor for how the mind consolidates memories from fragments into layers in a way that is dynamic and highly influenced by feeling.

 Born in 1972, Steven Rudin is a visual artist and psychiatrist based in New York City.
 His imaginary collage scenes are a reflection of his experience in multiple disciplines including art, linguistics, medicine, and psychiatry.
 Rudin holds degrees from Columbia University, Cornell University, and the Albert Einstein College of Medicine.
 He has been active in clinical and academic positions at Columbia University and the New York Presbyterian Hospital.
-His work has been exhibited in New York, Los Angeles, and Miami.
+Rudin’s philosophy, The Psychology of Collage, is a hybrid of visual art and education about emotional resilience.
+His work has been exhibited in New York, Los Angeles, Palm Springs, and Miami.